 Visitation to Colorado's State Parks have increased over the last several years.
 Part of this is due to COVID, a growing awareness of the mental health benefits associated with being outdoors and new programs, like the Keep Colorado Wild (KCW) Pass.
 And while increased visitation is an exciting proposition for the state and residents alike, it isn't without its shortcomings.
 SB23-059 aims to address one of these impacts - wear and tear on transportation infrastructure and services.

-SB 59 that will help local governments address the operational impacts of helping people physically get to parks and wildlife areas by:
+As amended in the Senate, SB 59 will help local governments address the operational impacts of helping people physically get to parks by:

 1.)
 Local Government Fee Option on Daily Vehicle Passes